Adblock Recovery Strategies: The Ultimate Guide

 Check out our blog post for a more in-depth look at ad block walls.

-Like Strategy #1 of increasing ads, ad block walls can produce short-term results.
-Particularly for non-dismissible ads, users may accept ads to view content.
-However, also like Strategy #1, the short-term results are offset by bad UX and consequent long-term opportunity costs.
-Users are most annoyed by intrusive ads that detract from their content consumption and seek ad blockers to block such ads.
-Anti-ad block popups, then, are even more annoying, by entirely denying as opposed to simply disrupting the content consumption experience.
-Accordingly, initial gains achieved with ad block walls decline over time as users end up installing stronger and/or additional ad blockers (which then negatively impacts other recovery strategies) or leave your site entirely to avoid ad block wall popups.
+When faced with ad block walls (especially non-dismissible), some users will agree to view ads on your site in exchange for accessing content.
+Like Strategy #1 of increasing ads, ad block walls may recover lost revenue in the short-term.
+However, also like Strategy #1, the short-term results are offset by bad UX and long-term opportunity costs.
+Users are most annoyed by intrusive ads that disrupt their content consumption and install ad blockers to block such ads.
+Ad block walls are even more annoying than intrusive ads because they deny access to content instead of simply disrupting content consumption.
+To avoid adblock wall popups, users end up installing more powerful ad blockers (which then negatively impacts other recovery strategies) or leave your site entirely.
+The resulting increase of ad blockers and loss of overall users harms, not helps, ad block revenue recovery.

 Pros and cons of ad block walls